hdmetor/NeuralNetwork/README.md

 - `print_cost=False`

-    If set to true, it will print the value of the cost function at the end of each epochs.
+    If set to `True`, it will print the value of the cost function at the end of each epochs.
 Note that this might slow the training, since it requires a new forward passage of the data through the network.

 - `test_data=None, test_labels=None`

-    If `print_cost` is True, we can also pass test data and labels to print the accuracy on such dataset.
+    If `print_cost` is `True`, we can also pass test data and labels to print the accuracy on such dataset.
 As before, this might cause a slowdown due to an extra forward passage.

+- `plot=False`

+    If `print_cost` is also `True` at the end the function will produce a plot showing the error rate for the training test at each iteration.
+If `test_data` and `training_data` are also passed, the plot will also contain a plot of the error in the testing set.

 # Other methods